Pierce's Creek Mostly trad climbing27 routes in crag

 You can log all your routes, connect and chat with other climbers and much more...

 Get directions to here using Google Maps

 White boulders (used to) stand out prominently among the pines on the right as you drive out on Paddy's River Road towards Tidbinbilla.
-This is a good rallying area and an OK (hah, little did they know) bouldering area with a few short climbs.
-Most of the climbs described here have been engulfed by pine regrowth and are only recorded here to stop some 'passing cockroach's' (bitter?) attempts at glory.
+This is a good rallying area and a good bouldering area with a few short climbs.
+Most of the climbs described here have been engulfed by pine regrowth and are only recorded here to stop some 'passing cockroach's' attempts at glory.
 'Mercenary Swine', 'Matricide' and 'Tarred and Feathered' are the only worthwhile climbs, and probably the only ones you will find.

-Drive out on the Cotter Road and on towards Tidbinbilla, past the (gone) Cotter Tavern for about 2.5 km.
-Take the well used track right at the Pierce's Creek Forest sign, No Through Road (the Sugarloaf, a prominent conical hill can be seen on the right).
-A few hundred metres along is a vanished corrugated iron hut on the left.
+Drive out on the Cotter Road, across the Cotter River and on towards Tidbinbilla, continuing for about 2.5 km after the river.
+Take the well used track right at the Pierce's Creek Forest sign, No Through Road (the Sugarloaf, a prominent conical hill, can be seen on the right).
+A few hundred metres along was a now-vanished corrugated iron hut on the left.
 Keep on the main track and after about 2km you should see a prominent boulder strewn hillside on the left.
 Keep on the main track - don't cross the fence into the pines.
 At the crest turn left onto a track down the ridge, veering left after about 100 metres.
 Stop after a few hundred metres at the knoll before a right turn.
-The large, but now hidden boulder 20 metres down the ridge on the left offers no climbing, but a crack splits the next boulder downhill.
-On the Canberra side is an unclimbed offwidth, but on the other side is...:
+The large, hidden boulder 20 metres down the ridge on the left offers no climbing, but a crack splits the next boulder downhill.
+On the Canberra side is a (now possibly) unclimbed offwidth, but on the other side is Mercenary Swine.©

 Some content has been provided under license from: © ANU Moutaineering Club (Creative Commons Attribution-Share Alike)

 There are no open trips for this crag